fnl/libfnl/doc/nlp.rst

 This NLP packages uses offset annotations on text to manage the tagging of text spans.
 To make this simple, Python's `bytes` and `str` implementations are extended with functions to add, retrieve, and delete annotations on these two data types.
 In addition, the API provides a method on each type to convert to the other without loosing or mangling the (offsets of) annotations.

-Managing documents and their annotations can be a hassle if there is no abstraction in the way this is handled.
-Therefore, this module provides two classes to manage text documents: one for the binary representation (encoded) and another for the decoded Unicode view of the text.
-Both data types can be transformed from one to the other, including any annotations (called **tags**) made on the text.
-Thereby, offset-based annotations made in one specific encoding can be transformed to the Unicode view where it is easy to work with them in Python, and then back into a completely different encoding, all without ever loosing track of the right offsets for the given view.
-This makes it possible for the user of this API to not have to worry about offsets or encoding.
-Furthermore, a few minimum requirements for tags on the text are enforced:
+Managing text and their annotations can be a hassle if there is no abstraction in the way this is handled.
+Therefore, this module provides two classes to manage text as abstract documents: one for the binary representation (ie., encoded) and another for the decoded Unicode view of the text.
+Both data types can be transformed from one to the other, including any (offset-based) annotations (called *tags*) made on the text.
+Thereby, **byte-offset-based** annotations made in one specific encoding can be transformed to the Unicode view where it is easy to work with them in Python with a **character-based offset**, and then converted back into any desired encoding, all without ever loosing track of the right offsets for the given view.
+This makes it possible for the user of this API to not have to worry about the encoding- and programming language-dependency of offsets.

+The following two classes exist to represent text: :py:class:`.Binary` and :py:class:`.Unicode`, holding a `bytes` or a `str` view of the content, respectively.

+A **tag** consists of a *namespace*, a *key* and an *offset*.
+The namespace and key can be any string, the offset is a [immutable!] tuple of integer values (one, two, or any multiple of two integers for multi-span annotations).
+Therefore, a few minimum requirements are enforced:

 #.
-All tags consist of a (string) **namespace** and **key**, and have some (integer tuple) **offset**.
+All tags consist of a (string) **namespace** and **key**, and have some (integer tuple) **offsets**.
 #.
 A position ``P`` is a tuple of integers, of length 1, 2, or 2\ ``m`` (for any ``m > 1``).
 #.
 The key ``K`` holds a list of offsets where this tag annotated on the text; A single value position annotates an exact point in the text, a two-value position a given span, and a 2\ ``m``\ -value multiple (consecutive, see next) text segments.
 #.
 The ``P`` of length ``n`` annotating text ``T`` must pass the following conditions (where ``len`` is the Python `len` function applied to the text's content), that is each offset in ``P`` must be within the text's boundaries and consecutive: